Table of Contents

 My BFF’s girlfriend abruptly broke up with him after two years of togetherness.
 He sees her at social gatherings every other day.
 “I can’t get over this breakup,” he confesses.
 “Maybe because you didn’t have relationship closure,” I guessed.
-“You are right,” he sighed, and said, “I need closure.
+“You’re right,” he sighed, and continued, “I need closure.
 How can I heal when I see her all the time?
 More so when we didn’t even say a proper goodbye to each other?”

 Is Closure Really Necessary?

 Once you have understood what is closure for you, seeking it becomes easier.
-This process can mean different things to different people, as is evident from the responses of our readers to ‘is closure really necessary’:
+You’ll know what you’re looking for, and perhaps even why you think closure after a breakup is necessary for you.
+This process can mean different things to different people, as is evident from the responses of our readers to the question, “Is closure really necessary?”

 1. Need for distance